Finding the Best Places to Retire Since 2006!

 Retire in Cornelius, North Carolina?

 Overview: Just outside of Charlotte in western North Carolina, Cornelius began as a cotton production center in the 1890s.
-It was, though, Duke Power's damming of the Catawba River in 1963 that began turning Cornelius into a Lake Norman resort.
+It was, though, Duke Power's damming of the Catawba River in 1963 and creation of sprawling Lake Norman that began turning Cornelius into a waterfront resort.

 The town really began to boom in the 1990s when developers discovered the area.
 Today, waterfront single family homes and condos dot the shoreline.
 Many properties are made of brick or are modern plantation-style with double decker porches.
 Residents enjoy 10 city-administered parks with nature trails and greenways, and the lake, which is often crowded, has eight boating access points.
 Fishermen spend time catching bluegill, yellow perch and striped largemouth bass.
 Downtown is attractive with red brick buildings, flower planters and street side parking.
 The Cornelius Art Center has art classes, and a Friday farmers' market has fresh produce.